wp-plugins/theme-tweaker-lite/readme.txt

 *Theme Tweaker* will now generate a fully functional child theme for you!
 Using child themes, you leave your original (parent) theme untouched, so that it can be updated independently without losing your tweaks.

 Cannot complete the tweaking in one sitting?
 No problem, *Theme Tweaker* lets you save your work and pick it up from here you leave off.
 Moreover, *Theme Tweaker* will remember your saved color schemes for any number of themes.

+*Theme Tweaker* is now available in your own language using machine translation curtsey of Google and Microsoft.

 = Pro Version =